GFloresCS/peer-to-peer-chat/README.md

 have the main java file running smoothly.

 *How to install any prerequisites, build your program, and run our application.*
-We made our project using java only so you can run our project by exporting the files into your desired destination.
+We made our project using java only so you can run our application by exporting the files into your desired destination.
 You can then open it using any IDE used for java files or you can use the command prompt to run it.
-To run it on the command prompt you simply open up the command prompt and enter the directy of the source files.
+To run it on the command prompt you simply open up the command prompt and enter the directy of the source files if you have ran java files on the command line before (Skip to the * if you have already ran a java file on the command prompt and don't require further instructions).
+If not, you will need to download the latest JDK version (https://www.oracle.com/technetwork/java/javase/downloads/index.html) copy the directory of the bin path and then go to Select Start -> Computer -> System Properties -> Advanced System Settings -> Environment Variables -> System Variables -> PATH this will make sure the javac can be used to compile the java files.
-Once you're in the src directory or the directory with all of the .java files you can use the command "javac *.java" to compile all of the java files.
+*Once you're in the src directory or the directory with all of the .java files you can use the command "javac *.java" to compile all of  the java files.
 After compiling the java files you can run the main class by using the command "java Chat" which will give you a random port number.
 However if you run it as "java Chat 4000" for example, that will run the main class with the port number of 4000.
-You can run the program with any port number from 1024 to 49151
+You can run the program with any portnumber from 1024 to 49151

 *Resources.*
 1)https://www.geeksforgeeks.org/socket-programming-in-java/